 An imbalanced gut microbiome, also known as dysbiosis of your dog’s digestive system, could also be the root cause of your dog’s itchy skin.
 Dysbiosis occurs when there is an abnormal number of bacteria in the intestines.

-This is not an infection but rather an imbalance between good and bad bacteria.
+This is not an systemic bacterial issue but rather an imbalance between good and bad bacteria.
 It can result from many factors, including poor diet, antibiotics, or stress.
-When dogs have dysbiosis, their immune system does not work properly, and they become more susceptible to infections and other health problems, including irritated, flaky skin, or even raw skin.
+When dogs have dysbiosis, their immune system does not work properly, and they become more susceptible to irritations and other health problems, including irritated, flaky skin, or even raw skin.

 Probiotics can help balance your dog’s gut microbiome.
 Probiotics contain a source of live (viable) naturally occurring microorganisms that support digestive tract health.
 They’re beneficial because they support healthy digestion, enhance the immune response, and promotes intestinal well-being